in the Iron Mountain, MI Area.

 Enjoy the many attractions and recreational opportunities the Iron Mountain and Kingsford area of Dickinson County in the Central Upper Peninsula has to offer.

 BADWATER SKI-TERS Water Ski Show, Vagabond Park, Menominee River, Spread Eagle, Wisconsin, 5 miles from Iron Mountain, Michigan.
-2013 Shows on Wednesday and Sunday from mid June through Labor Day.
-Two night shows Watch awesome skiing and daring jumping.
+Shows on Wednesday and Sunday from mid June through Labor Day.
+Night show.
+Watch awesome skiing and daring jumping.
 Enjoy amazing barefooting, the ballet line, swivel skiing, strap doubles, pyramids, trick skiing, jumping acts, plus much more.
-Our Jump Team is the 2009 National Show Team Jump Champions.
-Our Park Rangers, Junior and Homer are back taking care of the park and are as goofy as ever.
-Concession stand.
+Our Jump Team is the 2003, 2009, 2015, and 2016 National Show Team Jump Champions.
+Our Park Ranger, Homer, is back taking care of the park.
 Always Fun!
 Always Free!

 Bears Den, Mini-Golf and Go-Karts, Highway US 2, Spread Eagle, Wisconsin.
 Just 4 miles north of Iron Mountain, MI, 2 miles north of the bridge over the Menominee River (State Line).